 - To keep survivors at the forefront of planning and development, with a strong focus on women and children.

 To nurture and embrace the need for culturally specific training and advocacy for women of color who have survived sexual assault and domestic violence.

-To be consistently mindful of the cultural differences, roadblocks, and other elements impeding the healing process for women of color survived by sexual assault and domestic violence.
+To be consistently mindful of the cultural differences, roadblocks, and other elements impeding the healing process for women of color who have survived sexual assault and domestic violence.

-To focuses on the status of SURVIVORS and redefine the term Victim.
+To focus on the status of SURVIVORS and redefine the term Victim.

-To hear and validate the voices often silenced, ignored and/or denigrated by regularly introducing and reinforcing tools that promotes and leads to safe and healthy communication for a well-rounded life-cycle.
+To hear and validate the voices often silenced, ignored and/or denigrated by regularly introducing and reinforcing tools that promote and lead to safe and healthy communication for a well-rounded life-cycle.

-To increase awareness of the differences between healthy and toxic masculinity to men, boys, tweens, teens, and seniors that will diminish stereotypes that impede on goals to healthy relationships.
+To increase awareness of the differences between healthy and toxic masculinity to men, boys, tweens, teens, and seniors, and diminish stereotypes that impede goals toward healthy relationships.